as365n4/Debian_on_Rock64/README.md

 open Virtual Machine Manager
-select `“Local install media (ISO image or CDROM)”` in “Architecture options” select `Architecture: aarch64` and `Machine Type: virt` next select the just downloaded mini.iso next choose the operating system `Debian 10` next set Memory to `1024` and CPUs to `4` next create a disk image and set size to `4 GiB` finally click “Finish” and click “Yes” to make Virtual Network active
+select `“Local install media (ISO image or CDROM)”` in “Architecture options” select `Architecture: aarch64` and `Machine Type: virt` ,next select the just downloaded mini.iso
+,next choose the operating system `Debian 10`
+,next set Memory to `1024` and CPUs to `4`
+,next create a disk image and set size to `4 GiB` ,finally click “Finish” and click “Yes” to make Virtual Network active

 #### 3.)
 Install Debian for arm64 in your Virtual Machine

-click into the black area of the VMs Window to capture Mouse and Keyboard hit Enter to start text based Debian Installer create `root` password and `youruser` with password as they will be on the final image partition manually the disk image as follows
+click into the black area of the VMs Window to capture Mouse and Keyboard ,hit Enter to start text based Debian Installer ,create `root` password and `youruser` with password as they will be on the final image partition manually the disk image as follows

 	Partition 1: Size 100M, Name efi, Use as EFI System Partition, Bootable flag on